 - Sterilizing dental instruments

 - Processing x rays and complete lab tasks, under the direction of a dentist

 - Working with patients on billing and payment

 Where you might work

-Many individuals find satisfaction in completing dental assistant programs with a likelihood of being employed after graduation.
+Many individuals find satisfaction in completing dental assistant programs with the likelihood of being employed after graduation.
 The career itself allows for part-time work, and dental assistants can even be employed at different practices.

 There were about 332,000 dental assistants in 2016 with 91% working in dentists offices, 2% working in government and 2% working in physicians offices.
 DAs work under the supervision of a dentist and work closely with dental hygienists.

 You can take several different paths to become a dental assistant.
 Some states require assistants to graduate from an accredited program, such as Concorde's, and pass an exam.
 Other states, there is no formal education requirements and a dental assistant learns how to do the job with on-the-job training.

 Dental assisting is a perfect fit for an individual who is naturally patient, friendly and who has a genuine spirit of service.
 Some preferred qualities are detail oriented, dexterity, interpersonal skills, good listener, and well organized.